TL;DR β the best trade show lead capture apps by what your team actually needs

 - The only app in this list built offline-first end-to-end.
 IndexedDB stores everything locally, sync happens in the background when you're back online.
 We engineered around iOS Safari quirks (self-hosted WASM, persistent storage opt-in, two-tier upload timeouts) because trade show WiFi melts.

-- Conversation intelligence is the deepest in this segment because Exporb is the only tool that records and analyzes the audio itself.
-Most "AI lead capture" tools do AI on enrichment data β title, company, scraped LinkedIn β not on the conversation.
+- Conversation intelligence is the deepest in this segment because Exporb is the only tool that proactively records and analyzes the full booth audio.
+Backtrack records retroactively (a dashcam model); the rest of the category does AI on enrichment data β title, company, scraped LinkedIn β not on the conversation.
 We do both.

 - Transparent AI cost tracking.
 You can see how much each enrichment cost (it's fractions of a cent) and a live credit indicator.
 Momencio bills AI as a separate add-on; Exporb just bakes it in.